OpenFn/unicef-cambodia/docs/index.md

 ## (4) Automation Triggers
 ### Trigger Type: Cron Timer

-Every hour at `00` minutes (cron: `00 * * * *`) OpenFn will run the 4 jobs to fetch new case information from the Primero and OSCaR systems.
+Every hour at `00` minutes (cron: `00 * * * *`) OpenFn will run the workflows to sync case data between the Primero and OSCaR systems.
 The flows may also be executed on-demand at any time by a designated OpenFn admin user by clicking the "Run" button on a job in OpenFn.org.
 ![Run Job](./run_job_now.png)